'What were you thinking?!'

 'Still watching.
 Just being more clever about it.'
 Dylis stood facing the bars.
 There had been a guard stationed outside the door to the brig the day before, but that had only lasted about four minutes after Dylis had gotten her bearings.
 Glaw suspected the choke hold she'd put the man in had been more a test than an actual escape attempt.

 As it was the guards stayed well away from the brig and the corridor outside it.
-The very visible corridor, thanks to the quite hole filled choice of wall that faced it.
-Bars weren't the best thing to hide things behind, not even horizontal and vertical ones at the same time, though of course that went both ways.
+The very visible corridor, thanks to the quite hole-filled wall that faced it.
+Bars weren't the best thing to hide things behind, though of course that went both ways.
 What they did, the guards saw, from whatever hiding place they were lurking in.

 Thais shuffled over to Lykos and reached out to sign against the back of Dylis' right knee.
 Glaw felt pretty proud of showing her that trick.
 'Do they have red shells?'